LaboratoireMecaniqueLille/crappy/docs/source/embedded.rst

 For the sake of the example, let's create from scratch a minimal version of the :ref:`MPRLS` code.
-It is a pressure sensor, so it belongs to the :ref:`InOut` category of Crappy.
+It is a pressure sensor, so it belongs to the :ref:`In / Out` category of Crappy.
 Let's start from the template for InOuts provided :ref:`here <1.d. inouts>`.
 Here we only want to acquire data, so the ``set_cmd`` method should be removed.